-2.2.24 Alternative Fuel Mixture Credits
+2.2.14 Alternative Fuel Mixture Credits

-The U.S. Internal Revenue Code allows an excise tax credit for alternative fuel mixtures produced by a taxpayer for sale, or for use as a fuel in a taxpayer's trade or business.
-The credit is scheduled to expire on 31 December 2009.
-During fiscal 2009, the company was notified that its registration as an alternative fuel mixer was approved by the Internal Revenue Service.
+Up until 31 December 2009, the U.S. Internal Revenue Code allowed an excise tax credit for alternative fuel mixtures produced by a taxpayer for sale, or for use as a fuel in a taxpayer's trade or business.

-The group, through its North American operations qualifies for the alternative fuel mixtures tax credit because it uses a bio-fuel known as black liquor, which is a byproduct of its wood pulping process, to power its mills.
+The group qualified for the alternative fuel mixtures tax credit through its North American operations because it used a bio-fuel known as black liquor, which is a by-product of its wood pulping process, to power its mills.

 The group recognizes income for the alternative fuel mixture credits when its right to receive the credit is established.
 This occurs when the group has complied with the requirements of the Internal Revenue Code and has submitted a claim for the credits due.
 This is recorded in profit and loss under other operating income.
+The company considers the tax credits earned in fiscal 2010 and fiscal 2009 as fully taxable and have treated them as such in the calculation of its tax provision in the consolidated financial statements.